corrode/corrode.github.io/content/blog/cpp-rust-interop/index.md

 ]
 +++

-The real-world implications of choosing one language over the other are often more nuanced and practical.
+The real-world implications of choosing a programming language over another are often nuanced.
 This is especially true for the ongoing debate between Rust and C++.
-It's easy to get lost in theoretical arguments about safety, performance, and language features.
+It's easy to get lost in theoretical arguments about safety, performance, and language features, but what does it really boil down to when rubber hits the road?

 I recently sat down with [Tyler Weaver](https://tylerjw.dev), a software engineer with a decade of C++ experience and several years of Rust under his belt.
-He shared some great insights on the practical aspects of working with both languages in production, which I thought would be valuable to share.
+During our chat, he shared some great insights on the practical aspects of working with both languages in production, which I thought would be valuable to share.

-While Tyler's perspective is based on his personal experience, I believe his insights are quite valuable for anyone looking for hands-on experiences with both languages.
+While Tyler's perspective is based on his personal experience, I believe his insights are quite valuable for anyone looking for more hands-on experience comparing both languages and how interoperability looks in practice.

 ## Rust is a Force Multiplier